 Here's a look at our own open rates based on an email campaign we ran back in 2020:

 As you can see, open rates differ from country to country.

 How do your own email open rates compare?

 Of course, averages are to be taken lightly.
-Open rates in the insurance industry, for instance, differ from those in the healthcare industry.
-And open rates in Europe differ from those in the US.
+Open rates in the insurance industry, for instance, differ from those in the health care industry.
+And open rates in Europe differ from those in North America.

 The first challenge you need to work on is getting your email to your subscriber list.
 It’s no use spending hours crafting a perfectly optimized campaign if it ends up in your readers’ spam folder, is it?